nRF24/CircuitPython_nRF24L01/docs/network_docs/structs.rst

 .. |uint16_t| replace:: This value is truncated to a 2-byte unsigned `int`.
 .. |can_be_blank| replace:: These parameters can be left unspecified to create a blank
     object that can be augmented after instantiation.
+.. |unpacked_buf| replace:: The buffer to unpack.
+All resulting data is stored in the
+    objects attributes accordingly.

 Network Data Structures
 =======================